 It is more valuable, energetically, to invest the available energy resources directly into building new renewable energy and storage capacity rather than building new fossil-fuel power stations with carbon capture.
 The better net energy return of investing in renewable energy makes it more likely to meet emission targets without risking a reduction in energy availability, due to dwindling fossil fuel supplies and a climate-constrained emissions budget.
 Given its net energy disadvantages, carbon capture and storage should be considered a niche and supplementary contributor to the energy system, rather than be seen as a critical technology option as current climate agreements view it.

 Dr Denes Csala, Study Co-Author and Lecturer in Energy Storage and System Dynamics, Department of Engineering, Lancaster University

-The study is the first in the world to compare these technologies using net energy analysis and it is summarized in the paper titled “Comparative net energy analysis of renewable electricity and carbon capture and storage,” published in
+The study is the first in the world to compare these technologies using net energy analysis and it is summarized in the paper titled “Comparative net energy analysis of renewable electricity and carbon capture and storage,” published in Nature Energy.

 The authors of the study include Sgouris Sgouridis of Masdar Institute, Khalifa University; Michael Carbajales-Dale of Clemson University; Denes Csala of Lancaster University; Matteo Chiesa of UiT The Arctic University of Norway; and Ugo Bardi of the University of Florence.